lambdamikel/LambdaSpeak3/README.md

 #### Additional Ideas: Zhulien from the [CPC Wiki Board](http://www.cpcwiki.eu/forum/index.php)
 #### License: GPL 3

+### News

+I have decided to publish [the WinAVR C sources for LambdaSpeak 3](src/atmega644-20pu/).
+The  [main C firmware file](src/atmega644-20pu/lambdaspeak.c) is shared among LambdaSpeak 1.95, LambdaSpeak 1.99, and LambdaSpeak 3, so please make sure to have `#define LS300` defined.

 ### Introduction

 LambdaSpeak 3 is a versatile hardware extension for the Amstrad / Schneider CPC 464 (Plus), 664, and 6128 (Plus) home computer, with a focus on speech synthesis and PCM sample playing.